StarRocks/starrocks/docs/en/table_design/table_types/table_types.md

 ## Precautions

+- After a table is created, you cannot modify the table types of this table.
+For example, you cannot change a Duplicate Key to a Primary Key table.
+You must create a new table.

 - Sort key columns must be defined prior to the other columns in the statement for table creation.

 - The order of sort key columns in the statement for table creation specifies the order of the conditions based on which the rows in the table are sorted.